Check out how Savera gets to work out in her everyday life

 – It's a great way to fit exercise into my daily routine, especially if I have long days or when it's too cold to go to the gym directly in the morning.
 When you always have a gym instructor in the living room, there really is no excuse anymore.
 I either go early in the morning or when I get home from work.
 And if I work from home, there's always time for a short lunch session.

-The breathing exercises are followed by a yoga class with a recorded coach, but Savera also looks forward to the service being developed with live PT sessions.
+The breathing exercises are followed by a yoga class with a recorded coach.
 During the winter, she is testing a bootcamp program with six classes to give her whole body a run-through.

 Exercise can change your whole day